petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 </div>
 ```

-You can also access the Java object in your fragment, if you need access to specific portions of the content, under the key `[name-of-field]Object` (`itemSelector1Object`
+If you need access to specific portions of the content, you can also access the Java object in your fragment under the key `[name-of-field]Object` (`itemSelector1Object`
 in the example below).
 This example renders the title, description, and body of the web content article:

 ```markup